janfeitsma/MRA-prototype/INTEGRATION-CMAKE.md

 # CMake

-*Disclaimer: this page and the code is a hacky mess.
-Expert input and pull requests would be appreciated.
-Author (Jan) does not want to come back and learn cmake, after having migrated away from cmake to bazel.*

 This page tries to describe how to setup MRA for your CMake build system.

 For general C++ coding examples using MRA: see [here](INTEGRATION.md#Coding).